DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Precisely because there are not a lot of eyes, we can talk about it."

 She gracefully walked ahead.
-After beckoning Rinne, Kay followed her towards stairs of first floor that were covered in darkness.
+After beckoning Rinne, Kai followed her towards stairs of first floor that were covered in darkness.

 "You know, there are stairs with lights on other side, though?"